Brunch Recipes

 Step-by-Step Cooking Process

-3. Create a gentle whirlpool in the simmering water and slide the egg into the center.
+4. Create a gentle whirlpool in the water and carefully slide the eggs in.

-4. Cook for 3-4 minutes until the whites are set but the yolks remain runny.
+5. Poach the eggs for about 3-4 minutes until the whites are set.

-6. In a skillet, cook the Canadian bacon over medium heat until browned.
+7. In a skillet, heat the Canadian bacon until warm and slightly crisp.

-7. For the hollandaise sauce, melt the butter in a saucepan until foamy.
+8. For the hollandaise, melt the butter in a saucepan.

-8. In a bowl, whisk together egg yolks and lemon juice until pale.
+9. Whisk together egg yolks and lemon juice in a bowl until thickened.

 Alternative Ingredients

-You can substitute Canadian bacon with smoked salmon for a lighter option or use avocado slices for a vegetarian twist.
-For a lighter hollandaise, consider using Greek yogurt instead of butter.
+You can substitute Canadian bacon with smoked salmon or sautéed spinach for a lighter version.
+Additionally, use avocado slices instead of butter for a healthier hollandaise alternative.

 Serving and Pairings